telerik/maui-docs/knowledge-base/chart-line-series-datapoint-markers.md

 ---
-title: Create Data Point Markers on Chart LineSeries
+title: Create Data Point Markers on Chart's Line Series
-description: How you can show point markers in LineSeries on data points in RadChart
+description: Learn how to show data point markers in the Line Series of the RadChart when using the native Chart for Android and iOS.
 type: how-to
 page_title: Show Data Points on CartesianChart LineSeries
 slug: chart-line-series-datapoint-markers